Best Scenic Viewpoints in San Francisco

 Crissy Field

-The flat waterfront path is full of runners, walkers, families, and dogs.
-Be sure walk all the way to the end and touch Hopper’s Hands on the chain link fence.
-Or drop into Fort Point for remarkable views UNDER the bridge.
+Follow the flat path all the way to the end to touch Hopper’s Hands on the chain link fence.
+Or to drop into Fort Point for remarkable views UNDER the bridge.

 Golden Gate Bridge Welcome Center

-At the southern end of the Golden Gate Bridge, the Golden Gate Bridge Welcome Center offers one of the closest and most iconic viewpoints of the bridge.
+At the southern end of the Golden Gate Bridge, the Golden Gate Bridge Welcome Center offers easy access onto the bridge and up close viewpoints.

 Tunnel Tops

-Presidio Tunnel Tops is one of San Francisco’s newest and most expansive viewpoints, perched above Highway 101 at the northern edge of the Presidio.
+Presidio Tunnel Tops is one of San Francisco’s newest additions, and the views are spectacular.

-From here, you can see the Golden Gate Bridge, Alcatraz, Angel Island, and the downtown skyline all in one sweeping panorama.
+From here, you can see the Golden Gate Bridge, Alcatraz, Angel Island, and the downtown skyline all in one generous panorama.

 Marshall’s Beach

-Below the Presidio’s coastal bluffs, Marshall’s Beach offers a striking shoreline perspective of the Golden Gate Bridge rising overhead.
+Below the Presidio’s coastal bluffs, Marshall’s Beach offers a striking and different perspective of the Golden Gate Bridge.

-The walk down requires a short but steep trail, which helps keep crowds smaller than at many other bridge viewpoints.
+The walk down requires a short but steep trail

-The setting feels a little wild, with waves breaking along the sand and cliffs rising above you.
+The setting feels a little windswept and untamed, with waves breaking along the sand and cliffs rising above you.
 It is especially popular with photographers and sunset seekers.

 Where to See Skyline Views in San Francisco